vgmstream/vgmstream/BUILD.md

 Different formats may use the same extension but this isn't a problem as long as the header id or some other validation tells them apart, and should be implemented in separate .c files.
 If the format is headerless and the extension isn't unique enough it probably needs a generic GENH/TXTH header instead of direct support.

 If the format supports subsongs it should read the stream index (subsong number) in the passed STREAMFILE, and use it to parse a section of the file.
 Then it must report the number of subsongs in the VGMSTREAM, to signal this feature is enabled.
 The index is 1-based (first subsong is 1, 0 is default/first).
+This makes possible to directly use bank-like formats like .FSB, and while vgmstream could technically support any container (like generic bigfiles or even .zip) it should be restricted to files that actually are audio banks.

 #### layouts
 Layouts control most of the main logic: